Serv08/jektemp/_posts/2023-05-08-creating-a-website-with-jekyll.md

 ***I made a guide on how to use Jekyll to create your personal website/portfolio!***

-Read the full story on <a href="https://digracesion.hashnode.dev/creating-a-websiteportfolio-with-jekyll">Hashnode</a>
+Read the full story on [Hashnode](https://digracesion.hashnode.dev/creating-a-websiteportfolio-with-jekyll)